andrewchilds/overcast/README.md

   overcast run [instance|cluster|all] [command...]
     Runs a command or series of commands on an instance or cluster.
-    Commands will execute sequentially unless you use the --parallel flag, in which case each command will execute on all instances simultanously.
+    Commands will execute sequentially unless you use the --parallel flag, in which case each command will execute on all instances in parallel.

       Option                          | Default
       --env "KEY=VAL KEY='1 2 3'"     |